braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 #### Messaging Use Cases

 Throughput is also affected by the type of messaging use case you choose.
 Most customers will fall under the standard marketing or mixed marketing use case.
-Other less common use cases will be susceptible to higher throughput values.
+Other less common use cases will be susceptible to differing throughput values.

 Depending on your use case, the trust score needed to achieve the maximum throughput will vary.
 The table below lists standard use cases.
-For special use cases such as emergency services or charity, please reference the Twilio docs.
+For special use cases such as emergency services or charity, please reference the [Twilio docs](https://support.twilio.com/hc/en-us/articles/1260803225669-Message-throughput-MPS-and-Trust-Scores-for-A2P-10DLC-in-the-US).

 | Standard Use Cases | Description |
 | ------------------ | ----------- |